Encourage your students to use the Online Learning Self-assessment questionnaire

-The FGA Online Learning Tour offers an overview as to how online learning works, how courses are set up, what tools are generally used, what is expected of you, how interaction takes place, and how to succeed online.
+The Introduction to Online Learning video (10:46 mins) offers an overview as to how online learning works, how courses are set up, what tools are generally used, what is expected of you, how interaction takes place, and how to succeed online.

 You might want to advise students to update their email address (or add one, if they don't have any) via the Account link located at the upper right corner of the Etudes site.